Pantheon+ tomography and Hubble tension: Introduction

 About eight years ago, the first integrated SNe Ia sample is the ``Joint Light-curve Analysis'' (JLA) constructed from the Supernova Legacy Survey (SNLS) and Sloan Digital Sky Survey (SDSS), which consists of 740 SNe Ia covering the redshift range $z\in(0.01, \, 1.3)$ \cite{SDSS:2014iwm}.
 In 2018, the second compilation is the Pantheon sample consisting of 1048 SNe Ia covering the redshift range $z\in(0.01, \, 2.3)$, which is made of 276 Pan-STARRS1 SNe Ia with useful distance estimations of SNe Ia from SNLS, SDSS, low-z and HST observations \cite{Pan-STARRS1:2017jku}.
 Recently, Refs.\cite{Scolnic:2021amr,Brout:2022vxf} release a new sample called Pantheon+, which is made of 1701 light curves of 1550 spectroscopically confirmed SNe Ia coming from 18 different sky surveys.
 This larger sample has a significant increase at low redshifts and lies in the redshift range $z\in[0.00122, \, 2.26137]$.
 We notice that the authors in Ref.\cite{Brout:2022vxf} give a joint constraint on $\Lambda$CDM from the Pantheon+ and HST $H_0$ measurement, but they do not provide a careful cosmological analysis of Pantheon+ at different redshift bins.
 As a consequence, in this study, we take a tomographic analysis of Pantheon+ sample to constrain $\Lambda$CDM, and study the effects of different redshift bins on constrained $H_0$ and present-day matter fraction $\Omega_{m}$.
-We find that the first bin in the redshift range $z\in[0.00122, \, 0.227235]$ dominates the constraining power of the full sample when dividing the full sample to 10 bins.
+We take two binning methods to analyze the Pantheon+ sample, i.e., equal redshift interval and equal supernovae number for each bin.
+For the former method, we find that the first bin in the redshift range $z\in[0.00122, \, 0.227235]$ dominates the constraining power of the full sample when dividing the full sample to 10 bins.
 The inclusion of the Cepheid host distance calibration can obviously compress the parameter space of background dynamics of the universe and reduces the constrained values of $\Omega_m$ in each bin.
-There is no any evidence of evolution of $H_0$ and $\Omega_{m}$ over the redshift.
+For the latter method, the first three low redshift bins prefer a large matter fraction $\Omega_m$ and only the sixth bin gives a relatively low cosmic expansion rate.
+For both binning methods, we find no obvious evidence of evolution of $H_0$ and $\Omega_m$ at the $2\,\sigma$ confidence level.

 This work is structured as follows.
 In Section II, we introduce the basic formula of $\Lambda$CDM.
 In Section III, we describe the Pantheon+ data and our analysis methodology.
 In Section IV, we display the numerical results.
 Discussions and conclusions are presented in the final section.